mlnrt/himalayan-database-neo4j-import-tool/docs/SCHEMA.md

 Unless stated otherwise, all nodes and relationships' properties are coming from the Himalayan Database. and their definition below is copied from the [Himalayan Database Program Guide for Windows Himal 2.5](https://www.himalayandatabase.com/downloads.html) documentation.

+Also note that columns in the Himalayan Database represented by codes, e.g. `DEATHTYPE` with values like
+* 0 – Unspecified
+* 1 – AMS (acute mtn sickness)
+* 2 - Exhaustion
+* etc.
+have been replaced by their full text value (e.g. `DEATHTYPE` value `0` has been replaced with `Unspecified`).
 ## Nodes
 All nodes are created with a `name` property which can be used in graph display to identify the nodes.
 ### Range